lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 This is almost enough to define a rewrite that replaces the operation $o$ in $G$ with the values and operations of $H$---the interface compatibility constraint
 $I_H \triangleright I(o)$ that we have imposed ensures that the resulting minIR graph is valid.
-Unfortunately $\mu_o$ is not a partial function as required by
+Unfortunately, $\mu_o$ is not a partial function as required by
 {{% refdefinition "minirdef" %}}.

 This is resolved in the following proposition: